 - Claimed Battery Life: Up to 24hrs, battery expansion available

-- Can Be Powered Without a Battery: Likely not
+- Can Be Powered Without a Battery: No

 - SIM Card Type: Nano